miyanda2/python-day-4/PITCHME.md

 (3+5j)
 ```
 When converting from float to integer, the number gets truncated (integer that is closer to zero).
-Python Decimal
+###Python Decimal
 Python built-in class float performs some calculations that might amaze us.
-We all know that the sum of 1.1 and 2.2 is 3.3, but Python seems to disagree.
----
+---We all know that the sum of 1.1 and 2.2 is 3.3, but Python seems to disagree.
 ```python
 >>> (1.1 + 2.2) == 3.3
 False